-Section 5 What it one of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ns where there is a prescription drug you are taking, or one that you and your should be taking, that is not on our drug list (formulary) or is on our formulary for example: nt not be covered at all.
-Or maybe a generic version of the drug is covered but the ersion you want to take is not covered. ☐The drug is co explained in S overed, but there are extra rules or restrictions on coverage for that drug, as section 4. gs you can do if your drug is not covered in the way that you'd like it to be ur drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to a can do.
+Section 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered where there is a prescription drug you are taking, or one that you and your would be taking, that is not on our drug list (formulary) or is on our formulary example: • • ot be covered at all.
+Or maybe a generic version of the drug is covered but the ion you want to take is not covered. ☐The drug is cover explained in Sect red, but there are extra rules or restrictions on coverage for that drug, as ion 4. • you can do if your drug is not covered in the way that you'd like it to be drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to an do.
 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
-If your drug is not on the Drug List or is restricted, here are options: • ble to get a temporary supply of the drug. ge to another drug. est an exception and ask the plan to cover the drug or remove restrictions from
+If your drug is not on the Drug List or is restricted, here are options: □You may be able to get a temporary supply of the drug. ☐You can change to another drug. ☐You can request the drug. an exception and ask the plan to cover the drug or remove restrictions from